 - Keep tree limbs trimmed back away from your house.
 Notorious for their leaping abilities, don't give squirrels any extra help.

 - Make sure bird feeders are placed away from the house.
-While they may provide entertainment for birdwatchers, they also provide easy lunch squirrels.
+While they may provide entertainment for birdwatchers, they also provide easy lunch for squirrels.

 - Perform regular maintenance on your home to prevent entry points from developing, specifically focusing on siding, soffits, fascia boards and attic vents.